jzhu0601/exercise-services/README.md

 # exercise-services

-A RESTFul Services in Java using Jersey practice proejct.
+A RESTFul Services in Java using Jersey practice project.